Sheriffs and Police Chiefs Eligibility

 Strengthened Background Checks

-The bill mandates that all candidates for sheriff, chief, and marshal must undergo the state-mandated background check.
-Candidates for sheriff must complete the background check before their name can appear on the ballot or before they can be appointed.
+The bill mandates that all non-incumbent candidates for sheriff, chief, and marshal must pass a background check.
+Candidates must complete the background check before their name can appear on the ballot or before they can be appointed.

 Regulation of Volunteers

-The bill limits the use of volunteers to functions that do not involve law enforcement authority or carrying firearms unless they are certified peace officers.
-It requires sheriffs, chiefs, and marshals to establish policies governing volunteer activities and ensure compliance with those policies
+The bill limits the use of volunteers to functions that do not involve law enforcement authority or carrying firearms or other weapons unless they are certified peace officers.
+It requires sheriffs, chiefs, and marshals to establish policies governing volunteer activities and ensure compliance with those policies.

 Sponsors